 Add-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0

-I start the service, check it, and configure it to always start at boot
+Start the service, check it, and set it to auto-start:

 Start-Service sshd